-WHAT YOU CAN DO

-- A) When icy or slick conditions exist, motorists should use extreme caution and slow down. - B) When heavy snow and blizzard conditions exist unnecessary travel should be avoided.
-Be prepared.
-Always have on hand at a minimum the following items: Non-perishable food and water for a minimum of five days.
-First aid kit and an extra supply of medication.
-Personal hygiene supplies.
-Extra clothing including gloves, footwear, blankets and sleeping bags.
-Extra food for pets and livestock.
-Flashlights and a radio(check with your local electric company for the newest non battery items).
-Snow removal equipment including a shovel.
-Avoid using candles.
-Have a safe alternate source of heat.
-Keep a full propane tank (if applicable).
-Have a private snow removal service scheduled. - C) Make sure that your tires are in good condition.
+• When icy or slick conditions exist, motorists should use extreme caution and slow down.

+• When heavy snow and blizzard conditions exist, unnecessary travel should be avoided.
+Be prepared to be snowed-in.
+Always have on hand, at a minimum, the following items: non-perishable food and water for at least five days; first aid kit and an extra supply of medication; personal hygiene supplies; extra clothing including gloves, footwear, blankets and sleeping bags; extra food for pets and livestock; flashlights and a radio(check with your local electric company for the newest non-battery items); snow removal equipment including a shovel; avoid using candles; have a safe alternate source of heat; keep a full propane tank (if applicable); and have a private snow removal service scheduled.

+• Make sure that your tires are in good condition.
 Have your tread checked before it snows.
-Tires adequate in dry conditions may no longer be appropriate for snow and ice conditions.
-Always carry approved traction devices (chains/cables) and learn how to install them.
-Carry a shovel, a towrope and a bag of cat litter to use under the tires for traction. - D) Plan ahead, be prepared, and do not travel if you do not need to.
+Tires adequate in dry conditions may not be appropriate for snow and ice conditions.
+Always carry approved traction devices (chains/cables) and know how to install them.
+Carry a shovel, a towrope and a bag of cat litter to use under the tires for traction.

+• Plan ahead, be prepared, and do not travel if you do not need to.
 Carry a cell phone.
 In case of a vehicle breakdown or becoming stuck in the snow, carry a survival kit consisting of blanket(s) or a sleeping bag, extra clothing, water, snacks, first aid kit, tire chains or cables, a tow strap, jumper cables, shovel, ice scrapper and a flashlight.
 Allow extra time for travel and drive accordingly.
 Let someone know your intended route and expected time of arrival.
-Keep the gas tank at least half full. - E) If you are trapped in your car in a winter storm, stay in the car.
+Keep the gas tank at least half full.

+• If you are trapped in your car during a winter storm, stay in the car.
 Do not leave the car to look for help unless help is visible within 100 yards.
 Display a "call for help" sign.
 Hang a brightly colored cloth on the antenna to signal for help.
 To keep warm, turn on the car's engine for about 10 minutes each hour.
-Run the heater and lights only (Avoid running the battery down).
-Keep the snow away from the car's exhaust pipe to prevent carbon monoxide poisoning. - F) Please caution your children not to play in the streets or on the snow berms within the road right-of-ways, this is very dangerous.
-Do not allow children to build snow caves in the snow berms.
-This could be fatal.
+Run the heater and lights only (avoid running the battery down).
+Keep the snow away from the car's exhaust pipe to prevent carbon monoxide poisoning.

+• Please caution your children not to play in the streets or on the snow berms within the road right-ofways; this is very dangerous.
+Do not allow children to build snow caves in the snow berms; this could be fatal.
 Explain to your children that plow drivers may not see them or be able to stop in time to avoid hitting them.

-CONTACT INFORMATION:

-Questions or concerns regarding County road snow removal should be directed to the Teton County Road and Bridge Department at (208) 354-2932, during normal business hours Mon-Fri (7:00 AM - 3:30 PM).
+Contact Information.
+Questions or concerns regarding County road snow removal should be directed to the Teton County Road & Bridge Department at 208-354-2932 during normal business hours (Monday-Friday, 7 am-3:30 pm).